heilcheng/medexplain-evals/README.md

 # MedExplain-Evals

-> This project is developed as part of [Google Summer of Code 2025](https://summerofcode.withgoogle.com/) at [Google DeepMind](https://deepmind.google/).
+> This project is developed as part of [Google Summer of Code 2025](https://summerofcode.withgoogle.com/), mentored by [Google DeepMind](https://deepmind.google/).
 >
 > See [my GSoC work record](https://github.com/heilcheng/DeepMind) for documentation of my contributions during the program.